Skip to Content

 Each template can define a set of default Output formats and Render options that will be used for every render execution of that template.
 These options are set up in the template details page, and they can be overridden by the options supplied when invoking the render.

-The overriding is done in the all or nothing manner per category, meaning that if you provide a specific rendering option category in a render request, all default options from the same category will be ignored.
+The overriding at the render time is done in an all-or-nothing manner per category, meaning that if you provide a specific rendering option category in a render request, all default options from the same category will be ignored.

 On the Template details page, click on the Edit under the Default render options section, which will open a settings modal.